 This blood orange and frozen berry smoothie recipe is super simple and only have five ingredients, but there are a few tips and tricks to keep in mind to make preparation even easier:

 - Use frozen berries: berries are a summer seasonal fruit, so unless you live in a warm climate the fresh berries you find in the stores are likely shipped from far away and may not be at their peak taste

 - Make it a bowl: make this blood orange smoothie into a bowl by adding dried hemp or chia seeds, coconut flakes, bee pollen, or other dried toppings that are available in winter

 - Make it a meal: make this smoothie more filling (and more nutritious!) by adding oats, a protein like yogurt or protein powder, and a healthy fat like a nut butter to round out the meal

-Recommended tools: a blender or food processor is necessary to make this smoothie recipe
+Recommended tools: a blender or food processor is necessary to make this smoothie recipe.

-- 1 blood orange, peeled
+- 1 medium blood orange peeled

-- 1/2 cup frozen berries (blackberries, blueberries, etc.)
+- ½ cup frozen berries blackberries, blueberries, etc.

-- 1/2 cup leafy greens (spinach, kale, etc.)
+- ½ cup leafy greens spinach, kale, etc.

-- 1/4 cup orange juice
+- ¼ cup plant-based milk or orange juice

 - 1-2 tablespoons chia seeds

-- 2-3 ice cubes
+- 2-3 single ice cubes

 - Optional: protein powder, matcha, adaptogens, seeds, etc.

-- Notes: Make it a bowl!
-Use this Blood Orange Frozen Berry Smoothie recipe as the foundation for your next smoothie bowl.
+- Make it a bowl: Use this Blood Orange Frozen Berry Smoothie recipe as the foundation for your next smoothie bowl.
 Top with colorful winter superfoods such as hemp seeds, sprinkled chia seeds, or freeze dried fruit.

 - Tools Needed: blender, food processor